BoundRL: Efficient Structured Text Segmentation through Reinforced Boundary Generation: Method

 \subsection{Efficient Output Pattern for Structured Text Segmentation}

 To enable efficient structured text segmentation, \task~formulates the task as boundary generation.
 Instead of regenerating full segment text, it produces only a sequence of starting tokens and a label for each segment, then reconstructs the segments from the input as shown in Fig. \ref{fig:prompt_segmentation}.
-Specifically, given an input structured text $d$, \task~tunes the LLM to generate a sequence of starting tokens $s_i$ and a label $l_i$ for each segment: $[(\hat{l}_i,\hat{s}_i)_{i=1:n}]=LLM(d)$.
+Specifically, given an input structured text $d$, \task~tunes the LLM to generate a sequence of starting tokens $s_i$ and a label $l_i$ for each segment: $[(\hat{l}_i,\hat{s}_i)_{i=1:n}]$.
 To adapt LLMs for boundary generation, \task~transforms the annotated text of each segment $t_i$ into corresponding starting token sequences $s_i$.
-Sequence lengths of each segment are randomly sampled while ensuring that each sequence of starting tokens is unique among each other to improve model robustness.
-The LLMs are then fine-tuned using SFT on these transformed starting tokens sequences and their corresponding labels.
+The length of each starting token sequence is randomly sampled between 2 and 10 tokens.
+To reduce the chance that different segments share the same starting tokens, \task~increases the length of corresponding sequences of starting tokens until they become different or until the full segment length is reached.
+The LLMs are then fine-tuned using SFT on the starting tokens sequences and their corresponding labels.

-\task~then reconstructs the text of each segment $\hat{t}_i$ using the position of each sequence of starting tokens $\hat{s}_i$ in the input $d$.
-The reconstruction process operates iteratively.
+\task~then reconstructs the text of each segment $\hat{t}_i$ using the position of each sequence of starting tokens $\hat{s}_i$ in the input structured text $d$.
+To prevent potential ambiguity among segments that share the same starting tokens, the reconstruction process operates iteratively.
 Specifically, for the first sequence of starting tokens $\hat{s}_1$, \task~locates it as its leftmost occurrence in the input $d$.
-For each subsequent sequence $\hat{s}_i$, \task~locates it as its leftmost occurrence in document $d$ after the position of its previous segment to preserve ordering.
+For each subsequent sequence $\hat{s}_i$, \task~locates it as its leftmost occurrence in the input $d$ \textbf{after} the position of its previous segment.
+This introduces an ordering constraint, where each match must occur later in the input text than the previous one.
+Therefore, even if the same starting token sequence appears multiple times, each occurrence is uniquely assigned to a segment based on its position in this left-to-right traversal.
 The text of the $i$-th segment $\hat{t}_i$ is then extracted as the text span between sequences of starting tokens $\hat{s}_i$ and $\hat{s}_{i+1}$.
+For simplicity, we use $\hat{T}^L$ to denote the sequence of reconstructed segment texts and their labels $[(\hat{l}_i,\hat{t}_i)^n_{i=1}]$.
 If the positions of either $\hat{s}_i$ or $\hat{s}_{i+1}$ cannot be found, the $i$-th segment will be discarded.
-Compared with regenerating full text of each segment, \task~reduces hallucination risks inherent in text generation while reducing inference cost from $O(|d|)$ to $O(n)$ tokens, where $|d| \gg n$ denotes the document length.
+Compared with regenerating full text of each segment, \task~reduces hallucination risks inherent in text generation while reducing required output tokens from $O(|d|)$ to $O(n)$ tokens, where $|d| \gg n$ denotes the input length.